carlosdavis/wordpress-plugins/jetpack/readme.txt

 * Your readers can easily share your posts via email or their favorite social networks.
 Previously provided by the [Sharedaddy](http://wordpress.org/extend/plugins/sharedaddy/) WordPress plugin.
 * Your writing will improve thanks to After the Deadline, an artificial intelligence based spell, style, and grammar checker.
 Previously provided by the [After the Deadline](http://wordpress.org/extend/plugins/after-the-deadline/) WordPress plugin.
 * and *many* more to come!

+Note: The stats portion of Jetpack uses Quantcast to enhance its data.

 == Installation ==